 Missing a year in Barcelona will allow CSPs offering 5G services to regroup and avoid the embarrassment of demonstrating yet more hype (and not much else) around the new technology.
 Given that autonomous cars were recently rear ended, the auto hype will be less than believable, which leaves AI (nothing much to see), IoT (it’s just connecting stuff) and perhaps blockchain (just efficient accounting) to get excited about.

-The slap in the face for purveyors of 5G comes from a study commissioned by Bearing Point and undertaken by Coleman Parkes.
+The slap in the face for purveyors of 5G comes from a study commissioned by Bearing Point//Beyond and undertaken by Coleman Parkes.
 The company conducted interviews with both CSPs and businesses wanting next generation solutions and it makes for pretty depressing reading.

 Ever since 5G became a ‘thing’ and possible reality, the industry (with almost one voice) has been saying ‘please, oh, please, do not suppose you will make enough money on connectivity and hardware’.